duncanleo/openvpn-install/README.md

 If you don't care about sharing an IP address with more people, check out the awesome [LowEndSpirit](http://lowendspirit.com/) project too.
 They are providing IPv6 VPS with NATed IPv4 for only 3€/year.

 ###Donations
+Donations go to Nyr, the creator of the original script.

 If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [Bitcoin](https://www.coinbase.com/Nyr).
 Thanks!